 - Scroll to the interview that you would like to edit and click on the three dots in the lower right hand corner of the interview box.

-To export the interview audio file directly from iPhones and Android devices to a desktop or laptop computer, please follow the steps below.
+To export the interview audio file directly from iPhones and Android devices to a desktop or laptop computer using a USB cable, please follow the steps below.
 This download process is also helpful for users experiencing problems uploading their interview audio file to our website.
 (Note: see below for instructions on how to manually upload an audio file to your online account after you've retrieved it from your device.)

 We recommend that you update to the latest version of iTunes.
 Please see iPhone system requirements and screenshots here